Europe heat wave sparks massive wildfire in Spain, record temperatures in France | DW | 27.06.2019

 France on 'red alert'

-On Thursday, France's weather service, Meteo France, said it recorded the country's highest-ever temperature for the month of June, at 42 degrees Celsius (107.6 Fahrenheit) in Saint-Julien-de-Peyrolas, a village in the Rhone Valley in the country's southeast.
+On Thursday, France's weather service, Meteo France, said it recorded the country's highest-ever temperature for the month of June, at 42 degrees Celsius (107.6 Fahrenheit) in Grospierres, a village in the country's southeast.

+The highest temperature ever recorded in France was 44.1 degrees Celsius (111.3 Fahrenheit), which was measured in southern France during a 2003 heat wave that killed thousands of people.

-Meteo France said temperatures in the region could reach between 42 and 45 degrees Celsius tomorrow.
+Meteo France said temperatures in parts of southern France could climb to between 42 and 45 degrees Celsius on Friday, which could break the high temperature record.
 Parts of Spain and Italy are also expected to top 40 degrees.

 The red alert is the first issued by French authorities for a dangerous heat wave, affecting the cities of Marseille, Nimes, Montpellier and Avignon.